LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day5-AntivirusConfig-Tips.md

 # Day5 - Microsoft Defender Antivirus - Recommendations & Tips
-Microsoft Defender Antivirus is not just EPP which is designed to only prevent known threats.
+Firstly, Microsoft Defender Antivirus is not just EPP which is designed to only prevent known threats.
 It includes various feature engines to detect and protect against threats in both **pre-execution and post-execution stages**.
 In this blog, I would like to share recommended configurations and tips for Microsoft Defender Antivirus.
 I hope that these insights will be helpful for configuring the antivirus in the future.

 ![image](https://github.com/LearningKijo/SecurityResearcher-Note/assets/120234772/da052b9d-cf65-47da-9727-eff144aff868)